Primary T-Cell Immunodeficiency: Signs, Types, and Care

 Ataxia-Telangiectasia

 Ataxia-telangiectasia (A-T) is a rare type of PI caused by a defect in the body’s ability to repair DNA damage.
-The chromosomes may develop abnormal changes and breaks more often, which can have harmful effects.
-Because of these defects, A-T is classified as a DNA breakage syndrome.
-It affects multiple parts of the body, including the immune system and nervous system.
+The chromosomes may develop abnormal changes and breaks more often, which can damage cells and affect how the body works.

 People with A-T often have both B-cell and T-cell immunodeficiency, making them more prone to infections, especially in the lungs or sinuses.
 Other A-T symptoms include: